bufbuild-ru/docs/docs/configuration/v1beta1/lint-rules/index.md

 #### `STYLE_BASIC`

 The `STYLE_BASIC` category includes basic style checks that are widely accepted as standard Protobuf style.
-These checks should generally be applied for all Protobuf schemas.These checks represent the "old" [Google Style Guide](https://developers.google.com/protocol-buffers/docs/style) that has been around for years, before elements from the [Uber Style Guide](https://github.com/uber/prototool/tree/dev/style) were merged in during the spring of 2019.The `STYLE_BASIC` category includes these rules:
+These checks should generally be applied for all Protobuf schemas.

+These checks represent the "old" [Google Style Guide](https://developers.google.com/protocol-buffers/docs/style) that has been around for years, before elements from the [Uber Style Guide](https://github.com/uber/prototool/tree/dev/style) were merged in during the spring of 2019.

+The `STYLE_BASIC` category includes these rules:

 - `ENUM_PASCAL_CASE` checks that enums are PascalCase.
 - `ENUM_VALUE_UPPER_SNAKE_CASE` checks that enum values are UPPER_SNAKE_CASE.